UrbsLab/STREAMLINE/README.md

     * 'models' [Folder]: Includes the ML algorithm hyperparameters selected by Optuna for each CV partition and modeling algorithm, as well as pickled files storing all models for future use.
     * 'model_evaluation' [Folder]: Includes all model evaluation results, summaries, figures, and statistical comparisons.
     * 'applymodel' [Folder]: Includes all model evaluation results when applied to a hold out replication datasets.
 This includes a new PDF summary of models when applied to this further hold-out dataset.
+        * Note: In the demonstration analysis we only created and 'applied' a replication dataset for 'hcc-data_example'.
+Therefore this folder only appears in output folder for 'hcc-data_example'.
     * 'runtimes.csv' [File]: Summary file giving the total runtimes spent on each phase or ML modeling algorithm in STREAMLINE.

-### Running STREAMLINE On Your Own Dataset(s)
+### Running STREAMLINE on your own dataset(s)
-This section explains how to update the Google Colaboratory Notebook to run on one or more user specified datasets rather than the demonstration datasets.
+This section explains how to update the Google Colaboratory Notebook to run on one or more user specified datasets rather than the [demonstration datasets](#demonstration-data).
+This instructions are effectively the same for running STREAMLINE from Jupyter Notebook.
+Note that, for brevity, the parameter names given below are slightly different from the argument identifiers when using STREAMLINE from the command-line (see [here](#phase-details-run-parameters-and-additional-examples)).

 1. Within your STREAMLINE-main folder on Google Drive, add, or copy in a new folder, that has no spaces in it's name (e.g. my_data)
 2. Place 1 or more 'target' datasets in this folder following these requirements: